 7. Avoid Avoiding Everything that Causes Anxiety

-So what’s the alternative?
+So what’s the alternative to calm your anxious child?
 Try a method we call laddering.
 Kids who are able to manage their worry break it down into manageable chunks.
 Laddering uses this chunking concept and gradual exposure to reach a goal.

 8. Help Them Work Through a Checklist